Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

-This project for creating Infrasture of following:--
+This project for creating infrastructure of following:--

 1. "Module-1 for EC2 instance", don't need to define ami_id for instance because here terraform "Data source" is used for retrieving ami_id for instance, This is name of ami_id for Free tier amazon linux ami (al2023-ami-*-x86_64); 'variables for name of instance & instance type'.